 The new NS Group Ticket is also open to international visitors as NS now accepts credit card payments on its site.
 Beforehand one needed Dutch internet banking (iDeal) to pay for the ticket.

-For visitors making long domestic journeys on Dutch trains, the NS off-peak Group Ticket will save a significant sum.
+For visitors making long domestic journeys on Dutch trains, the NS off-peak Group Ticket can certainly save a significant sum.